This Is How I Cook

 I found this recipe for Oreo cake on the back of a Williams Sonoma box that contained two cake pans embossed with the Oreo cookie stamp.

-My parents gave it to me awhile back at the holidays.
-As a fond lover of Oreo cookies, they thought this would appeal to me.
+My parents gifted me these awhile back.
+As a fond lover of Oreo cookies, they thought these cute pans would appeal to me.

 They were not wrong.
 However, try as I might, I could never get the cakes to come out of the pan.